You have been caring for your loved one for years. As they get sicker, they’ve started to need more and more help and you need more support.

 Make a list of topics you want to discuss with your loved one’s physician, such as:

-- How will your role and the physician’s role change as your loved one’s condition changes
+• How will your role and the physician’s role change as your loved one’s health changes

 Conversations with your loved one and the rest of your family are necessary, but they can be challenging.
 Look for resources, such as Talking with Your Family About Hospice Care.
 And remember – you don’t need to go through it alone.
 You can always reach out to your loved one’s health care providers and the hospice agency for support.